tabKey

 See the LAN/localhost page and full notes in the official documentation.

-Controlled tabs can show a thin security banner at the very top.
+Controlled tabs can display a thin indicator banner at the very top (when enabled by the extension / page policy).

 - Visible only in the controlled tab (never in other tabs).

-open,navigate, or reload. - If the target page blocks JS injection, the banner is absent (tab is not controlled).
+- If a site blocks content script injection, the indicator won’t appear (tab is not controlled).

-- Open a remote tab from the master page (e.g.
+- Open a remote tab from your master page (e.g.

-Try it: Click Minimize to collapse the banner into an orange, draggable chip (with the animated red dot).
+Try it: Click the "✕" (Minimize) to collapse the banner into a draggable chip.

-Drag the chip anywhere inside this box; click ▲ on the chip to restore the banner.
+Drag the chip anywhere; click ▲ to restore the banner.

 Browser Limits — What RTO Solves

 Remote Tab Opener does not break browser security.
-It uses the extension layer to provide capabilities that ordinary pages don’t have, while still respecting Same-Origin Policy and user consent.
+It uses the extension layer to provide capabilities that ordinary pages don’t have, while still respecting SOP and user consent.

 | Native Limitation | What RTO Enables (legit & local) | What RTO Will Not Do |